-Alef Education Highlights the Role of AI and Climate Education in Shaping the Future of Education at BETT UK 2024
+Alef Education Highlights The Role Of AI And Climate Education In Shaping The Future Of Education At BETT UK 2024

-(MENAFN- Orient Planet Group) Abu Dhabi, January 31, 2024: Alef Education, a UAE-based global leader in education technology, has highlighted the importance of AI-driven education and climate education in advancing the education sector at BETT UK 2024.
+(MENAFN- Mid-East) Alef Education, a UAE-based global leader in education technology, has highlighted the importance of AI-driven education and climate education in advancing the education sector at BETT UK 2024.
 Alef Education CEO Geoffrey Alphonso, board advisor Dr. Aishah Al Yammahi, and Chief Growth Officer Will Lock were prominent company representatives at the show, which took place at the ExCel Centre in London.

 The highlight of the company's participation was a session titled 'EdTech developments across MENA: AI-driven education and carbon literacy.'
 Led by CGO Will Lock and Fouad Shammary, NLP Data Scientist at Alef Education, it covered three key topics: the use of generative AI in Alef Education, teacher-created content, and climate education, including the use of technology for teaching issues such as carbon literacy and sustainability.